 Such was law; and it has maintained its two-fold character to this day.
 Its origin is the desire of the ruling class to give permanence to customs imposed by themselves for their own advantage.
-Its character is the skilful commingling of customs useful to society, customs which have no need of law to insure respect, with other customs useful only to rulers, injurious to the mass of the people, and maintained only by the fear of punishment.
+Its character is the skilful commingling of customs useful to society, customs which have no need of law to insure respect, with other customs useful only to rulers, injurious to the mass of the people, and maintained only by the fear of punishment.17

 We do not have to take this conspiracy theory literally to take Kropotkin's point about the twofold nature of law, any more than we have to believe Bookchin's tale of the common people clamoring for laws.
 But we may well agree with self-styled anarchist Howard Zinn that law's twofold nature is still manifest today.
-It is common knowledge.
+18 It is common knowledge.
 Empirical research confirms it.
-In Director Emeritus alludes to the legend that in 621 B.C., Draco wrote down the laws of Athens by popular demand.
+19 The Director Emeritus alludes to the legend that in 621 B.C., Draco wrote down the laws of Athens by popular demand.
 Actually, nobody knows if the codification was to placate popular unrest or to anticipate and preempt it.
-And who wrought the miracle?
+20 And who wrought the miracle?
 According to Bookchin: "The agents for the new juridical disposition [sic]in [sic] the rights of city dwellers were the strangers"!
 And nobody knows if the hoi polloi lived to regret it.
-Historian John Thorkey concludes that "whatever the full details of Draco's code of laws, it seems it was a clear expression of the power of the aristocracy over everybody else."
-If the Draco tale is true, it may stand almost alone as an example of popular philonomic folly.
-The only verified example I know of is the demands
+Historian John Thorkey concludes that "whatever the full details of Draco's code of laws, it seems it was a clear exwas representative, not direct.61 The demes, grouped in tribes, nominated the Council candidates by vote.
+As Robin Osborne, the expert on the demes, writes: "Through the demes, what was in theory a direct democracy was in practice a subtle representational one."
+An innovation of Cleisthenes, "these new demes formed the groundwork of the Athenian state in the fifth century."
+The principles of the groundwork of the Athenian state, then, were blood and representation.
+The power of the hereditary demesmen and the elected demarchs, taken in conjunction with the power of the elected Generals, establishes that Athens was not a direct democracy "as such," as the Director Emeritus might say: it was in substantial part a representative democracy also.